 Information Literacy, Focus Groups, Universities, Liberal Education, Libraries

 Library and Information Science

 Tyron, Jodi; Frigo, Emily Elizabeth; and O'Kelly, Mary Kathleen, "Using Teaching Faculty Focus Groups to Assess Information Literacy Core Competencies at University Level" (2010).
-Articles.
+Scholarly Papers and Articles.
 10.